Azaad Liadi: Lexington SC

 Liadi signed with USL League One club Lexington SC on January 19, 2024.

 Loan to Hearts of Pine

 On March 15, 2025, Liadi signed on loan with USL League One expansion team Portland Hearts of Pine.
 He scored a brace in his first match with the club, a 4–0 win against CD Faialense in the 2025 U.S. Open Cup, which was also Portland's first competitive match.
+He finished his time with the Hearts with six goals in 18 appearances.

+Greenville Triumph

+Following the conclusion of his loan to Portland, Liadi was not retained by Lexington.
+On February 4, 2026, Liadi signed with Greenville Triumph in USL League One.